jurtasun/rcds_nextflow_intro/chapter1/README.md

 ### Chapter 1.
 Hello world with nextflow

-In this first part of the course, we will illustrate with h a very basic - and domain-agnostic - `Hello World` example, and we will progressively build up to demonstrate the usage of foundational Nextflow logic and components.
+In this first chapter we will illustrate with h a very basic `Hello World` example, and we will progressively build up to introduce the usage of foundational Nextflow logic and components.

 A "Hello, World!" is a minimalist example that is meant to demonstrate the basic syntax and structure of a programming language or software framework.
 The example typically consists of printing the phrase "Hello, World!" to the output device, such as the console or terminal, or writing it to a file.